 - How to know if you are exercising too much

-One of the most common questions people ask when they begin a new training or workout regimen is how many hours they should spend exercising each week.
+One of the most common questions people ask when they begin a new training or workout regimen is how much time should I spend at the gym or how many hours they should spend exercising each week.
 It would be terrific if there were just one cut and dry answer that worked for everybody, but the reality is that the number of hours you spend exercising will depend on your own unique training and fitness goals.

 Whether you are looking to simply get the minimum recommended amount of exercise to maintain an active and healthy lifestyle or you are trying to lose weight, gain muscle, or train for athletic performance, this guide will help you figure out how many hours you should be exercising each week, and how to balance your exercise hours between different types of training for optimal health and fitness results.